API Reference

 if bc.state == "changed" or bc.state == "resized" then

-log("bar changed: " .. bc.color .. " delta=" .. bc.delta)
+log("bar changed: " .. bc.label .. " delta=" .. bc.delta)

 end